Critical Role: Critical Role company and studio

 A leak of Twitch data in October 2021 revealed that Critical Role is among the highest earners on Twitch; the company received a total direct payout of $9,626,712 between September 2019 and September 2021 from Twitch in gross income for subscriptions and ad revenue.
 BBC News commented that this list of payments is unlikely to "account for tax paid on income" and that "many, if not all, of these top streamers are effectively large-scale media operations, with their own employees and business expenses – so the numbers do not represent 'take-home pay' for those listed".
 Business Insider highlighted that "Critical Role has grown into a full-fledged media company. [...]
 Its LinkedIn page lists employees in roles including marketing, business development, photography, editing, and even one person responsible for keeping track of the lore, or details in its fantasy world".

 Regarding the potential impact of the 2023 SAG-AFTRA strike on the show, Critical Role stated:

 We fully support the strike and stand in solidarity with our fellow actors.
 Currently, our release schedule is not impacted by the strike, but we will continue to evaluate and take the necessary steps should it be impacted in the future.

-In August 2025, Critical Role announced that the fourth campaign is scheduled to premiere on October 2, 2025.
-It will feature Brennan Lee Mulligan as the Game Master and a new world "outside its usual Exandria setting".
+Critical Role's fourth campaign premiered October 2, 2025.
+It features Brennan Lee Mulligan as the Dungeon Master and a new world "outside its usual Exandria setting".
 Rolling Stone stated that "the inclusion of Mulligan is huge, but not entirely surprising" given Mulligan's background as "a well-established Game Master" who created the "titanic success" Dimension 20 along with previous comments made by Mercer on eventually shifting "into a 'Professor X' role as a mentor to the next generation of storytellers rather than remaining the face of the brand in perpetuity".
-The fourth campaign will feature an expanded player cast – in addition to the original Critical Role cast returning as players, Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward will join the main cast.
-After the campaign's initial episodes, the players will be split into three groups with different narrative and game style interests in a West Marches-style structure.
+The fourth campaign features an expanded player cast – in addition to the original Critical Role cast returning as players, Luis Carazo, Robbie Daymond, Aabria Iyengar, Whitney Moore and Alexander Ward joined the main cast.
+After the campaign's initial episodes, the players were split into three groups with different narrative and game style interests in a West Marches-style structure.